Therapy Rooted in Depth,

 There are times when people become so focused on surviving, coping, or caring for everyone around them that they slowly lose connection with themselves in the process.

-Meredith offers a thoughtful and deeply supportive space to better understand what has been weighing on you, move through painful experiences with care, and begin feeling more grounded, balanced, and connected to yourself again.
+Meredith offers a thoughtful and deeply supportive space to better understand what has been weighing on you.